July 1, 2026

 A proposal card: model, settings, and price — before you run it

 From there it's Approve or Reject.
-Nothing runs and nothing is charged until you hit Approve — even though Pilot already spent time picking the model and drafting the prompt for that turn.
+Nothing runs and nothing is charged until you hit Approve — even though Agent already spent time picking the model and drafting the prompt for that turn.

 Lifecycle